mocamircea/sygon-token/testing/UC9 Delegated transfer.md

 tranferred amount.

 ### Postconditions
-The balance of: the source of transfer, the recipient and <i>addrFees</i> and allowance for sender are updated accordingly.
+The balances of: the source of transfer, the recipient and <i>addrFees</i> and allowance for sender are updated accordingly.

 Returns true if the transfer is successfuly completed.